nadavox/arknoid/README.md

 the makefile has 3 targets:

-1. compile: compiles all packages in the src directory, using the resources in the directory with the same name, and using the biuoop jar and the tools provided by it.
+1. compile: compiles all packages in the src directory, and using the biuoop jar and the tools provided by it.

 2. run: runs the game after compiling with the "compile" target.